A keto headache, also known as the keto flu, is one of the most common symptoms of going into ketosis. Let's learn how to get rid of them!

 The first place you’ll notice these effects are around your head, where dozens of small muscles control movement and facial expressions.

-A good rule of thumb is to drink enough water that your urine is pale yellow.
+A good rule of thumb is to drink enough water so that your urine is pale yellow.

 There’s no need to drink glass after glass of water until your stomach is ready to burst.